pierky/starttls-everywhere/USAGE.md

 Multiple output types can be chosen:

-* the **-o warnings** allows to display mail domains that have been found to exceed the configured delivery failure threshold:
+* the **-o warnings** (default) allows to display mail domains that have been found to exceed the configured delivery failure threshold:

   ```
   $ sudo ./MTALogWatcher.py -m Postfix /var/log/mail.log -o warnings